halcyonnouveau/soppo/docs/editors.md

 # Editor Support

 Soppo provides editor integration through the Language Server Protocol (LSP) and Tree-sitter for syntax highlighting.
-Currently, only Zed is officially supported.

-> [!NOTE]
-> Additional editor integrations will not be added until Soppo reaches a stable release.

 ## Zed

-1. Clone the Soppo repository
-2. In Zed, open the command palette and run `zed: install dev extension`
-3. Select the `editors/zed` directory from the cloned repository

-The extension provides syntax highlighting via Tree-sitter and will automatically download the LSP binary when you first open a `.sop` file.

-See [Zed's documentation](https://zed.dev/docs/extensions/installing-extensions) for more details on dev extensions.
+The [Soppo extension](https://github.com/beanpuppy/zed-soppo) is not yet on the Zed extension registry.
+You will need to build from source.

+## VS Code

+The [Soppo extension](https://github.com/beanpuppy/vscode-soppo) is not yet on the VS Code marketplace.
+You will need to build from source.

 ## Other Editors

 If you want to configure another editor:

-- **Syntax highlighting:** The Tree-sitter grammar is located in `editors/tree-sitter`
+- **Syntax highlighting:** Use the [Tree-sitter grammar](https://github.com/beanpuppy/tree-sitter-soppo)
-- **LSP:** The binary can be downloaded from [GitHub Releases](https://github.com/halcyonnouveau/soppo/releases)
+- **LSP:** The `sopls` binary can be downloaded from [GitHub Releases](https://github.com/halcyonnouveau/soppo/releases)